 It’s that time of year when we start getting lots of calls about ladybirds.
 Why, we’re asked, do I suddenly have so many ladybirds in my home?

 The answer is simply that the season is changing and they’re looking for somewhere to hibernate.
-While most of the native species of ladybirds will hibernate in the wild, the harlequin – a very invasive species that’s only recently been seen in the UK – seems to prefer the indoors and they can often be found huddled together in quite large groups.
+While most of the native species of ladybirds will hibernate in the wild, the Harlequin – a very invasive species that’s only fairly recently been seen in the UK – seems to prefer the indoors and they can often be found huddled together in quite large groups.

 Is there a problem associated with these ladybirds?

 Ladybirds can bite humans if they’re unable to find a more suitable source of food but this is generally nothing more than a minor irritation – although a bad reaction is possible for some people.
 The other issue with Harlequins is more a decorative problem: if they’re disturbed, they can secrete a yellow liquid that stains badly.